cloudmesh-community/fa18-516-17/project-report/report.md

 In short, there is new structured and semi-structured data available for retailers to leverage.

 To survive in this changing landscape, retailers need to be open to change and use every advantage they have.
-Unfortunately, as technology evolved, each retailer responded differently and implemented a piecemeal data strategy to accommodate data elementas as they become available.
+Unfortunately, as technology evolved, each retailer responded differently and implemented a piecemeal data strategy to accommodate data elements as they become available.
 This legacy approach does not scale and ultimately puts them at a competitive disadvantage.
 We offer a cloud-based highly scalable distributed architecture that will allow retailers to reliably process a variety of data and integrate new data sets as they become available.

 ## Dataset